numpy/numpy/doc/neps/missing-data.rst

-Both solutions are generic in the sense that they can be used with custom data types very easily, with no effort in the case of the masked solution, and with the requirement that a bit pattern to sacrifice be chosen in the case of the NA bit pattern solution.
+Both solutions are generic in the sense that they can be used with custom data types very easily, with no effort in the case of the masked solution, and with the requirement that a bit pattern to sacrifice be chosen in the case of the bitpattern solution.

 **************************
 Definition of Missing Data